Blue watercolour background

 43 Years of Showcasing Surgical Research and Innovation

-This year, delve into research with Dr. Will Eward's McPhedran Lecture and Dr. Wayne Matthews' McMurtry Lecture, faculty presentations, resident rapid-fire talks, resident research showcase, and Sharpest Knife Competition.
+This year’s program features the McPhedran Lecture by Dr. Will Eward, the McMurtry Lecture by Dr. Wayne Matthews, faculty presentations, resident rapid-fire talks, the resident research showcase, and the popular Sharpest Knife Competition.

 The Surgeon's Day Research Symposium is an annual event established in 1983.
 Originally founded to highlight the research activities of residents, it has since evolved and showcases both resident and faculty research.